 NIGHTMARE WORLD Volume 2: “Leave the Light On” (Image Comics/Shadowline)

-- Collects 13 more stories from the online comic series NIGHTMARE WORLD (remastering several of them for print in the process) as well as another exclusive two-page prose story
+- Collects 13 more stories from the online comic series NIGHTMARE WORLD (remastering several of them for print in the process) as well as an exclusive two-page prose story titled “Bad Romance” with a pin-up illustration by artist Carolina Eade.

 - Artist Len O’Grady and I published the first full issue (and a few pages from the second) of our all-ages-friendly fantasy comic at the prestigious ACT-I-VATE Comix webcomic hub before work on the series had to be postponed.
 We are both clamoring to return to it, though!
 Honest!

-- The thirteen eight-page stories that comprise TALES OF MR. RHEE Volume 1: “Procreation (of the Wicked)” began running at the rate of two pages a week (one page every Tuesday and Thursday) at www.ShadowlineOnline.com
+- The thirteen eight-page stories that comprise TALES OF MR. RHEE Volume 1: “Procreation (of the Wicked)” began running at the rate of two pages a week (one page every Tuesday and Thursday) at www.ShadowlineOnline.com.
+This series would later be collected as TALES OF MR. RHEE: “Procreation (of the Wicked)” by Devil’s Due after fans supported a Kickstarter campaign to bring it to print, pledging over over $15,000 in pre-sales!
+They like this title!
+They RHEE-ly like it!

 NIGHTMARE WORLD Volume 3: “Demon Days” (Image Comics/Shadowline)

-- Collects 13 more stories from the online comic series NIGHTMARE WORLD (remastering several of them for print in the process) as well as a third exclusive two-page prose story
+- Collects 13 more stories from the online comic series NIGHTMARE WORLD (remastering several of them for print in the process) as well as am exclusive two-page prose story titled “That Which Is and Should Never Be” illustrated by series letterer — and great painter/illustrator — Jim Reddington.

 DARK MISCHIEF Volume 1 (DreamWalker Press)